PNNL-CompBio/Snekmer/docs/source/tutorial/snekmer_easy_learn_apply_tutorial.rst

 ====================

 ``snekmer easy-learn-apply`` is the recommended way to run the Learn/Apply pipeline.
-Provide your training sequences, query sequences, and annotation information — Snekmer handles directory setup, configuration, and the handoff between pipeline stages automatically.
+Provide your training sequences, query sequences, and annotation information.
+Snekmer handles directory setup, configuration, and the handoff between pipeline stages automatically.

 .. list-table::